 There are two methods to installing the ChartExpo add-on for Google Sheets.

-Let’s learn about how to create the above mentioned bar graph examples in detail.
+Let’s learn about how to create the above-mentioned bar graph examples in detail.

 A horizontal bar chart is similar to the examples from earlier, except that the axes are switched.
-The categories appear along the Y-axis and list from left-to-right across the chart, while the numerical frequency data appears on the X-axis.
+The categories appear along the Y-axis and list from left to right across the chart, while the numerical frequency data appears on the X-axis.

 For your PPC campaigns, let’s say you want to measure how many clicks you netted in a week.
 Your horizontal bars will represent each day of the week and the number of clicks for each day will dictate the size of the bars.
 Your spreadsheet data should resemble the following: